Kushiya/twitter-wall/README.md

 # twitter-wall
-Twitter wall for specific topic
+Twitter wall for specific hashtags, mentions, users and trendings